SparetimeEngineer/bps2022/README.md

-Find a detailed description on this project on: www.sparetimeengineer.com
+Find a detailed description of this project on: www.sparetimeengineer.com